|

 Jacob had a headstone placed at her grave.

-Jacob is also buried in the
+Jacob was also buried in the

 Sharon Lutheran Church Cemetery but he does